nestjsx/nest-router/README.md

 #### Resolve Full Controller Path:
-Nestjs dosen't resolve or take into account `MODULE_PATH` metadata when it is coming to resolve Controller path in Middlewear resolver for example, so that i introduced a new fancy method `RouterModule#resolvePath` that will resolve the full path of any controller so instead of doing so:
+Nestjs dosen't resolve or take into account `MODULE_PATH` metadata when it is coming to resolve Controller path in Middleware resolver for example, so that i introduced a new fancy method `RouterModule#resolvePath` that will resolve the full path of any controller so instead of doing so:

 ```ts
 consumer.apply(someMiddleware).forRoutes(SomeController);